translationalneuromodeling/tapas/sem/README.md

 ```matlab
 ptheta.mixed = [0 1 1 1];
 ```
-This groups regressors and generates the random effect population mean B0,R.
+This groups regressors and generates the random effect population mean

-The rationale to model the population mean of the subject specific mean is to account for the population mean, while allowing for subject specific variations centered around it.
+\(B0,R\).
+Currently, it is only possible to use one random effect.

 #### Example
-This example is adapted from `tapas/sem/examples/tapas_sem_mixed_example_estimate.m` and is almost identical to the example above.
+This example is adapted from `tapas/sem/examples/tapas_sem_mixed_example_estimate.m` and is almost identical to the examples from the sections above.
 In the example data, there are 4 observations from 4 subjects.
 We use a single regressor for each subject in the line `ptheta.x = eye(4)`, and group the four regressors with `ptheta.mixed = [1 1 1 1];`.

 ```matlab